-In need of a beach club pick-me-up?
-We hear you!
-Whether you are heading to Sentosa or East Coast, check out our guide to the best family-friendly beach clubs in Singapore in 2020
+Thinking of a day at the beach?
+Whether you are heading to Sentosa or East Coast, check out our guide to the best family-friendly beach clubs in Singapore

 If you’ve been dreaming of a lazy day in a Bali beach club, chances are you’ll have to dream for a little while longer yet.
-2020 doesn’t need to have the last laugh though.
-We’ve turned our attention to Singapore’s very own tropical beaches to bring you our favourite, must-visit beach clubs on Sentosa and on the East Coast.
+We’ve turned our attention to Singapore’s very own tropical beaches to bring you our favourite, must-visit beach clubs in Singapore from Sentosa to the East Coast.
 From when to visit, through to what to order, we’ve got everything covered for the perfect family day spent at a beach club by the sea.

 Sunbed cost: Unlike other beach clubs, sunbeds at Coastes do not have a minimum spend but they are still a very reasonable $22 each.
 This also includes 2 free iced teas!

 Opening times and getting there: Open daily 9am – 10pm.
 Coastes is conveniently located a short walk away from the Sentosa Express Beach Station and the Bus Terminal.
 There’s also parking close by at Sentosa Beach car park.